hexchat/hexchat-addons/README.md

 hexchat-addons
 ==============

-Plugins and scripts made for HexChat
+Plugins and scripts made for HexChat.

+You can ask for commit access in #hexchat @ freenode.